 Application Data.
-If you want to load app data into the simulator, select the application data file from the pop-up menu.
+If you want to load app data into the simulator, choose the app data file from the pop-up menu.
 In this way, you can replicate the settings that were present when a problem occurred.

 Routing App Coverage File.
 If your app uses routing, use this file to define the location boundaries in which your app will provide routes.
-For more information on routing app coverage files, see Location Awareness Programming Guide.
+For more information on routing app coverage files, see Location and Maps Programming Guide.

-For more information on using schemes in Xcode, see “Create, Edit, and Manage Schemes” in Xcode User Guide.
+For more information on using schemes in Xcode, see Managing Schemes in the Xcode Overview.